-A Few Tips For Staying Cool This Summer Without Running Up Your AC Bill
+A Few Tips For Keeping Cool this Summer Without Running Up the AC Bill

 Summer.
 What’s the first thing that comes to your mind when you hear or think about it?
 Some may say the end of school, the beach, or just sitting out by the pool catching some sun.
 Well that sun can be a bit of a pain, at least when it comes to your air-conditioning bill every month.
 The good news is that there a couple of ways for you to stay cool in the heat AND save money on that monthly AC bill.